hafele/website/navigating_politics.md

 Right now, the world is facing a number of major crises.
 To name a few: climate change, nuclear proliferation, war, pandemics, pollution, economic inequality, and de-democratization.
-Because of the magnitude of these crises, political solutions are often required.
+Given the magnitude of these crises, political solutions are often required.
 In democracies, solutions are crafted by representatives who are elected by voting citizens.

 If we (citizens of democracies) were better-informed, then we would be more likely to elect better representatives, who would then craft better solutions to these issues.
 But how do we become "better-informed" citizens?
 How do we navigate through a virtually unlimited amount of information and formulate "better" political views, and synthesize that knowledge to vote for "better" representatives?